 The waters of the Platte River serve the people of Wyoming, Colorado, and Nebraska in many ways.
 Federal and non-federal water projects in the Platte River Basin, including 15 major dams, provide municipal and industrial water supplies for about 5 million people, irrigate millions of acres of farmland, and generate millions of dollars of hydroelectric power.
 These projects also provide flood control, recreation, and fish and wildlife habitat.

 The Platte River Recovery Implementation Program (Program) brings together the states (Wyoming, Colorado, and Nebraska), federal government, water users, and environmental groups to work collaboratively to improve and maintain the associated habitats for the designated species.
-The Program is intended to address the ESA concerns including loss of habitat in Central Nebraska by managing key land and water resources in the central Platte region and in the process avoiding harm to the lower Platte River stretch.
+The Program is intended to address the concerns including loss of habitat in Central Nebraska by managing key land and water resources in the central Platte region and in the process avoiding harm to the lower Platte River stretch.

 Changes in the Platte River